Ultra-Fast Pump-Probe Experiments

 Figure 2: Single-shot time resolved X-ray diffraction measurements.
 The experimental geometry is the one depicted in Fig. 1, however using a 2-dimensional pixel detector.
 Panels a) - d) show the signal of the probe and reference beams on a logarithmic scale (log10).
 Panel a) was recorded with the pump beam blocked upstream of the sample, panels b) – d) display three single shot measurements at the full pump power density of 3×1014 W/cm2, meaning that no attenuators were used in the pump beam.
 Panel e) shows the in-tensities integrated over the spots of b) – d), normalized with the corresponding intensities of a), versus delay time.
 The probe pulses decay due to the destruction of the Bi crystal lattice, whereas the reference signals remain constant.

-Similar experiments on the de-magnetization dynamics of ferromagnets and on the damage processes on protein crystals and ultra-fast chemical processes are ongoing.
+Similar experiments on the de-magnetization dynamics of ferromagnets and on the damage processes on protein crystals have been performed.

 - C. David, P. Karvinen, M. Sikorski, I. Vartiainen, S. Song, C.J.
 Milne, A. Mozzanica, Y. Kayser, A. Diaz, I. Mohacsi, G. Carini, S. Herrmann, E. Färm, M. Ritala, D.M.
 Fritz, and A. Robert, Following the dynamics of matter with femtosecond precision using the X-ray streaking method, Scientific Reports 5 (2014) p.
 7644